 - Runny nose

 - Increasing urination while moving to/at higher altitudes (a good sign) Dizziness.

 Any trekkers in the high valleys of the Himalayas get mild AMS and admit or acknowledge that they are having symptoms.
 You need to have only one of the following symptoms to be getting altitude sickness.

 - Hard to breath

-What to do if a mild symptom doesn’t go way?
+What to do if a mild symptom doesn’t go away?

-- If mild symptoms developing while walking, stop have rest, drink some fluids and take 125-250mg Diamox.
+- If mild symptoms develop while walking, stop having rest, drink some fluids and take 125-250mg of Diamox.
 Diamox generally takes one to four hours to begin alleviating symptoms.
 Drink more water and consider staying close by.

 - If mild symptoms continue getting worse then descent for a few hours may be more beneficial than staying at the same altitude.
 Going higher will definitely make it worse.
-You trek to enjoy not to feel sick.
+You trek to enjoy not feeling sick.

 Serious AMS Symptoms - IMMEDIATE DESCENT